ambroiseodt/ambroiseodt.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
 description: The list of my publications can be found below.
+The symbol * means that the authors contributed equally.
 nav: true
 nav_order: 1
 ---